Human growth hormone

 What is human growth hormone?

-Medical uses of human growth hormone
+When is human growth hormone used?

 If your child needs treatment with HGH, the Australian government may cover the cost.
 You can check whether your child is eligible on the Services Australia website.